 It’s not always mandatory to have the measure of the side for computing a square’s area.
-If we have the length of the diagonal then area can be calculated as
+If we have the length of the diagonal then the area can be calculated as

-Now, you must be wondering how this formula came into picture, So, to remove any kind of doubt here’s given the derivation of the concept using the Pythagoras theorem as shown below in the figure:
+Now, you must be wondering how this formula came into the picture, So, to remove any kind of doubt here’s given the derivation of the concept using the Pythagoras theorem as shown below in the figure:

-We thus obtain two isosceles right triangles each with base equal to height equal to a units and the hypotenuse as d units.
+We thus obtain two isosceles right triangles each with base equal to height equal to ‘a’ units and the hypotenuse as d units.

 On applying the Pythagoras theorem and equating it with the square of the diagonal and further solving.
-Eventually we obtain the value a² = d²/2 which is nothing but the area of the square using the diagonal concept.
+Eventually, we obtain the value a² = d²/2 which is nothing but the area of the square using the diagonal concept.

-An example is shown below for deducing the area of square by the diagonal of length 10 cm:
+An example is shown below for deducing the area of the square by the diagonal of length 10 cm: